WeZZard/Gatsblog/content/_posts/2019-09-10-conforming-to-codable-for-associated-value-enums-in-swift/index.md

 ## Understanding Associated Value Enums

 Why there are associated value enums in Swift?
-I mean, why the Swift core team designed associated value enums.
+I mean, why the Swift core team designed associated value enum？

 To understand it, firstly, let's take a look at the following example in C: